DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-04-19-managing-and-communicating-rollover-in-2022.md

 We are making some changes to the structure of course information to help candidates easily distinguish between courses on Find.
 We would like your feedback on these changes before rollover begins.

-Please register your interest to take part by Wednesday 15 June at https://forms.gle/jXiGgJc3QkzwAXih7.
+Please register your interest to take part by Wednesday 15 June at <https://forms.gle/jXiGgJc3QkzwAXih7>.

 We’ll be in touch again in July to let you know that the courses have been rolled over.

 # Get help

 If anyone else in your organisation needs to see this email, please forward it to them.
-If you need any help, contact us at becomingateacher@digital.education.gov.uk.
+If you need any help, contact us at <becomingateacher@digital.education.gov.uk>.

 The Becoming a Teacher team
 "